pneyrinck/corecontrol/README.md

 Core Control "modules" primarily send and receive control value messages.
 They can also send and receive property and configuraton messages.
 A module is represented using JSON which is a standard way to represent structured data.
 JSON schemas are used to define how module data is structured.
 JSON pointers are used to reference the data within a module.
 Every module has a "type" value that indicates the kind of module it is.
 Example types are "oci", "osc", and "midi."
 The first type, "oci" is the core type that let you build incredibly powerful, scalable systems.
 The second two, "osc" and "midi" provide support for legacy systems using OSC and MIDI messaging.
 Core Control is extensible to support additional messaging systems.

-###### Legacy OSC Modules
+###### Legacy OSC And MIDI Modules

 Many people use Open Sound Control (OSC) for control messaging on a network.
 Despite its limitations, OSC is simple and useful.
 Core Control fully supports OSC messaging using OSC modules.
+And, of course, MIDI is very common so COre Control supports MIDI.

 Here is a simple C++ example to send OSC messages with Core Control:
 ```